Textual and Visual Prompt Fusion for Image Editing via Step-Wise Alignment: Methodology

-An alternative approach entails the modification of the noise $\epsilon_t^\theta$ anticipated by the network during each sampling iteration.
-In brief, we can express the abridged version of~\Eqref{eq_ddim} as follows:
+However, this approach might cause image distortion or erroneous manipulations, as observed in prior works~\cite{choi2021ilvr,mokady2022null}.
+An alternative approach entails adjusting the noise $\epsilon_t^\theta$ predicted by the network during each sampling iteration.
+In brief, we can reformulate the diffusion process of DDIM as follows: